By using this site, you agree to the use of cookies.

 Note

-Kyoto City has created a code of conduct called "CODE of BEHAVIOR FOR TOURISTS" that summarizes what tourists, business operators, and citizens should respect each other for a sustainable Kyoto.
+Kyoto City has created a code of conduct called "CODE of BEHAVIOR FOR TOURISTS" that summarizes what tourists, business operators, and citizens should do to show respect to one another and build a sustainable Kyoto.

 CODE of BEHAVIOR FOR TOURISTS